Ozzie Albies Player Props: Braves vs. Guardians

-Ozzie Albies -- .200 average over his past 10 games -- will be in action for the Atlanta Braves versus the Cleveland Guardians, with Gavin Williams on the mound, on July 3 at 7:10 PM ET.
+Ozzie Albies -- batting .211 with a double, a triple, three home runs, four walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves against the Cleveland Guardians, with Shane Bieber on the hill, on July 4 at 7:10 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Marlins.
+In his last game he had a one-hit showing (1-for-3) against the Guardians.

 Ozzie Albies Game Info & Props vs. the Guardians